 The term brand stretch refers to how far a business can stretch its products or services into new and unrelated markets successfully.
 Think Yamaha, originally a musical instrument manufacturer, launching into the unrelated motorbike market.
 The less extreme variation of a brand stretch is a brand extension, where an existing brand launches a new or modified product into the same broad market.
 Think Coke launching Coke Zero, or Sanitarium, the WeetBix parent, launching Up&Go to the breakfast market.
+These terms both fall under a business’s brand positioning.

 Both a brand stretch and a brand extension can be a lucrative way for a brand to increase its revenue and customer base, but both carry inherent risks.
 A business that stretches its product or service offering too far can leave consumers confused and alienated; and operating in an unknown territory can result in your brand fighting against entrenched competitors more experienced in that market.